 You’ll have the joy of seeing a wide variety of wildlife in the park.
 From bison to moose and even bears, Yellowstone is home to 61 different mammals.
 As always, respect the wildlife for what it is: wild.
 It’s best to stay in your car or keep your distance if you see a wild animal in the area.
 This area of the country is a playground for adults and children alike.
 Definitely visit, but play by the rules so your family stays safe and protected.

 Grand Teton National Park

 Like Yellowstone, Grand Teton National Park is a must-visit for anyone visiting Jackson Hole in summer.
 The two parks are adjacent to each other, making them easy to visit together.
 Grand Teton National Park is perhaps most known for it’s captivating views of the Teton Mountains, a sub-range of the Rocky Mountains, that are simply breathtaking.
 Hiking, camping, fishing, and canoeing are all popular in Grand Teton National Park, as well.
-You will want to bring your camera along, as the rugged scenery in the park is postcard-worthy.
+You will want to give yourself 2 days in Grand Teton National Park to hit some of the most popular hikes and scenic spots.
+Don’t forget to bring your camera along, as the rugged scenery in the park is postcard-worthy.